Wall Street Week Ahead: A lump of coal for 'Fiscal Cliff-mas'

 If something happens next week, it will come in a short time frame.
 Markets will be open for a half-day on Christmas Eve, when Congress will not be in session, and will close on Tuesday for Christmas.
 Wall Street will resume regular stock trading on Wednesday, but volume is expected to be light throughout the rest of the week with scores of market participants away on a holiday break.

-For the week, the three major U.S. stock indexes posted gains, with the Dow Jones industrial average up 0.4 percent, the S&P 500 up 1.2 percent and the Nasdaq Composite Index up 1.7 percent.
+For the week, the three major U.S. stock indexes posted gains, with the Dow Jones industrial average .DJI up 0.4 percent, the S&P 500 .SPX up 1.2 percent and the Nasdaq Composite Index .IXIC up 1.7 percent.

-Stocks also have booked solid gains for the year so far, with just five trading sessions left in 2012: The Dow has advanced 8 percent, while the S&P 500 has climbed 13.7 percent and the Nasdaq has jumped 16 percent.

 IT COULD GET A LITTLE CRAZY